lexmaister/codestral_ros2_gen/README.md

 ## Usage

-To use this project, you need to have ROS2 installed (it was designed for ROS2 Humble).
+To use this project, you need to have ROS2 installed (it was designed for ROS2 Humble) with [colcon](https://colcon.readthedocs.io/en/released/user/installation.html#installing-) and [rosdep](https://wiki.ros.org/rosdep) installed and initialized `sudo rosdep init && rosdep update`.
 Please refer to the [ROS 2 installation guide](https://docs.ros.org/en/humble/Installation.html) for instructions.
+You also need to have Python 3.10 or higher installed.

 ### Examples